 The academy believes that every pupil can benefit from a broad and balanced academic curriculum.
-A small number of pupils, because of specific and documented needs, will require a tailored curriculum to enable them to reach age related expectations.
+A small number of pupils, because of specific and documented needs, will require a tailored curriculum to enable them to reach age related expectations in English and maths.